-The Celebrate Dhoop Incense is created by blending the purest of herbs and resins of Frankincense, Vetiver, Jatamansi, Sambrani, Loban and Lemon peel in a proprietary fusion of pure therapeutic grade essential oils.
+The Celebrate Dhoop Incense is created by blending the purest of herbs and resins of Frankincense, Vetiver, Jatamansi, Sambrani, Loban, and Lemon peel in a proprietary fusion of pure therapeutic grade essential oils.

 In ancient times, this combination of ingredients was burnt before beginning of ceremonies to cleanse the environs, clear the place of unhealthy microorganisms and in preparation to usher in happiness and the auspicious.
-From offering relief from anxiety and depression to improved sleep, aromatherapy is known to influence various facets of our wellness and behaviour.
+From offering relief from anxiety and depression to improved sleep, aromatherapy is known to influence various facets of our wellness and behavior.

 Features and Benefits:

-- 100% Natural and Non-toxic
+- 100% Natural and Non-toxic.

-- Purest Herbs & Essential Oils
+- Purest Herbs & Essential Oils.

-- Handmade in the Ayurvedic Tradition
+- Handmade in the Ayurvedic Tradition.

-- Using Pancha-mahabhoota Principles of Ayurveda
+- Using Pancha-mahabhoota Principles of Ayurveda.

-- Potent blend of ayurvedic herbs & resins
+- Potent blend of ayurvedic herbs & resins.

-- Ideal for daily use, festivities, rituals & ceremonies
+- Ideal for daily use, festivities, rituals & ceremonies.

-- Increases Universal Positive Energy
+- Increases Universal Positive Energy.